godsofhell/viplav-patel-game-programmer/README.md

 ## 📚 Education

-- *Master's in Game Development* - Kingston University, UK
+- *Master's in Game Development*(Programming) - Kingston University, UK
 - *Bachelor's Degree in Animation* (outside UK)
 - *Specialization in Programming for Games*